dharambudh1/razorpay-demo/README.md

 # Razorpay Demo

 ## About Razorpay:
 - The Razorpay Flutter SDK allows you to build delightful payment experiences in your native Android and iOS apps using Flutter.
-Stripe provides powerful and customizable UI screens and elements that can use out-of-the-box to collect your users' payment details.\
+Razorpay provides powerful and customizable UI screens and elements that can use out-of-the-box to collect your users' payment details.\
 ⚠️ I tested this application in the test-development environment only & it is working as expected.

 To Know more & read the official documentation, visit: https://pub.dev/packages/razorpay_flutter